Tummy Tuck Los Angeles, CASilicone injection and biopolymer removal expertBodytite and Facetite expertLiposuction Revision and BBL revision expert

 - It is normal to see dried bloody drainage on the abdominal binder.

 - Take your antibiotic until it is completed.
+You may take your first dose about 4 hours or so after your surgery is completed.

 - If the pain medication is a narcotic it should be taken as prescribed.
 Do not take any Tylenol while on pain medication.
 The medication we prescribe may already have Tylenol in it.